lipemat/advanced-sidebar-menu/readme.txt

 <h4>Category Widget Options</h4>
 * Add a title to the widget
-* Include Parent Category
-* Include Parent Even with no Children
+* Display highest level parent category
+* Display menu when there is only the parent category
 * Use built in styling (very plain styling, for more advanced styling <a href="https://matlipe.com/product/advanced-sidebar-menu-pro/" target="_blank">Go Pro!</a>)
-* Display Categories on Single Posts
+* Display categories on single posts
-* To display each Single Posts Category in a new widget or in same list
+* Display each single post's category in a new widget or in same list
-* Exclude Categories
+* Exclude categories
 * Always display child categories
 * Levels of Categories to display when always display child categories is checked

 <h4>Pro Features</h4>
 * Priority support
 * Ability to customize each page link’s text
+* Option to display the current page's parents and grandparents only
+* Number of levels of pages to show when always displayed child pages is not checked
 * Click and drag styling for both the page and category widgets
 * Styling options for links including color, background color, size, and font weight
 * Styling options for different levels of links
 * Styling options for the current page or category
 * Styling options for the parent of the current page or category
 * Block styling options including borders and border colors
 * Bullet style selection from 7 styles or select none to have no bullets
-* Current page parent only for the page widget
 * Accordion menu support for pages
 * Accordion menu support for categories
 * Accordion icon selection from 4 styles of icons
 * Accordion icon color selection
-* Accordion close all sections
+* Accordion option to keep all sections closed until clicked
-* Include parent in accordion
+* Accordion option to include highest level parent in accordion
 * Ability to exclude a page from all menus using a simple checkbox
 * Link ordering for the category widget
-* Number of levels of pages to show when always displayed child pages is not checked.
 * Ability to select and display custom post types **NEW**
 * Ability to select and display custom taxonomies **NEW**

 <h4>Currently ships with the following languages</h4>
 * English (US)
 * German (de_DE)

 <h4>Developers</h4>
 Developer docs may be found <a target="_blank" href="https://matlipe.com/advanced-sidebar-menu/developer-docs/">here</a>.